According to the CDC Lyme FAQ:

 - Unfortunately there is a great deal of misinformation regarding multiple tickborne infections (called coinfections) on the internet.
 The possibility of having several tickborne infections at once or having pathogens such as Bartonella that have not been shown to be tickborne, is extremely unlikely.

 Doctors are very concerned about patients who have been diagnosed with a false Bartonella infections because the patients may receive unnecessary treatments and delay treatments for a real conditions.
-One exasperated doctor stated, “now one of my patients is arguing and menacing because I do not confirm his infection by Bartonella spp.”

 Despite claims by chronic Lyme activists of numerous chronic tick-borne coinfections, a 2014 scientific review concluded: